shawncal/endpoint/readme.md

-# RosettaFold Batch Endpoint on Azure ML
+# RoseTTAFold Batch Endpoint on Azure ML

 ## Introduction

-Azure is collaborating with the Baker Lab to expose their Rosetta Fold model as a service.
-This document describes how to get started exploring Rosetta Fold on Azure Machine Learning (Azure ML) by exposing the model as a batch endpoint.
-This endpoint provides a way to securely run parallel inferencing jobs against Rosetta Fold via the CLI.
+Azure is collaborating with the Baker Lab to expose their RoseTTAFold model as a service.
+This document describes how to get started exploring RoseTTAFold on Azure Machine Learning (Azure ML) by exposing the model as a batch endpoint.
+This endpoint provides a way to securely run parallel inferencing jobs against RoseTTAFold via the CLI.

-**Note.** This Rosetta Fold endpoint is not designed to run in production environments, and is strictly for non-production test environments.
+**Note.** This RoseTTAFold endpoint is not designed to run in production environments, and is strictly for non-production test environments.

 ## Setup